“Classy apartments (sleeping 2-4) with kitchenettes and all the comforts of a hotel, slap bang in the heart of Florence”

 There are 3 supermarkets nearby for those who want to prepare food in the suites, and free delivery is part of the service.
 You can order provisions in advance of arrival - a shopping list is provided on confirmation of your booking.

 But most guests eat out - no surprise given Florence's excellent choice of restaurants.
-Next door, guests can enjoy delicious breakfasts and light lunches at the famous confectioners, Robiglio, who also offer free food and drink delivery.
+Guests can enjoy delicious breakfasts next door, or delivered to their room, and light lunches at the famous confectioners, Robiglio.
 The staff at the front desk are only too pleased to make recommendations and reservations for restaurants, bars and clubs.

 For a full list of recommended restaurants in Florence, see our city guide.